schulz0r/CoreImage-HDR/README.md

 ### Getting the response curve of a camera
 This algorithm assumes that your photos are processed (not RAW).
 That means that the pixel values are not linear.
 You need to estimate a camera response curve before you can render a HDR image.

-First, instanciate a struct to holf these parameters:
+First, instanciate a struct to hold these parameters:
 ```
 var camParams = CameraParameter(withTrainingWeight: 7, BSplineKnotCount: 16)
 ```